-In some special cases, the spouse or children may also accompany a person with an employment visa.
+In some special cases, the spouse or children may also accompany a person with an employment-based immigrant visa.
 However, the children must be below 21.

 Generally, the employer (sponsor) files a petition with the United States Citizenship and Immigration Services (USCIS) on behalf of the immigrant.
 Employers need to file I - 140 (Immigrant Petition for Alien Workers).
 The fee for filing the I-140 is US$700.

 What Happens Next?

 If the USCIS grants your petition, they transfer the application to the Department of State's National Visa Center (NVC).
 The NVC creates a case in its system and processes the petition.
 After processing, they issue a welcome letter.
 The employer/immigrant can check the application status by logging in to the Consular Electronic Application Center (CEAC).